-If our products are not compatible with some or all industry-standard software and hardware, we could be materially adversely affected.
+If our microprocessors are not compatible with some or all industry-standard software and hardware, we could be materially adversely affected.

-It is possible that our products may not be compatible with some or all industry-standard software and hardware.
+Our microprocessors may not be fully compatible with some or all industry-standard software and hardware.
 Further, we may be unsuccessful in correcting any such compatibility problems in a timely manner.
 If our customers are unable to achieve compatibility with software or hardware after our products are shipped in volume, we could be materially adversely affected.
 In addition, the mere announcement of an incompatibility problem relating to our products could have a material adverse effect on us.